narulakeshav/gradientized/README.md

 # Gradientized
-Find the best possible gradients to use for your web app/project.
+Find the best possible color gradients to use for your web app/project.